mdesco18/coverletter-autofill/README.md

   *Leave a blank value between commas for no input*

-3. Choose and upload a file for the sample cover letter (.txt) that will have the details replaced.
+3. Choose and upload a file for the cover letter (.txt) that will have the details replaced.
 4. Click `Run` to generate the new cover letter
 5. Save new cover letter

-**Leave a comment for added replacement values or more features** i.e
+Planned:
-1. Multiple description inputs against one sample letter
+1. Multiple description inputs against one letter
 2. Download as PDF/Open in Word